top of page

 Our writers will be in touch soon.
 Cheers!

-"When you first said a maid of honor speech could create a movie moment, I thought it was a sales pitch.
-It's been three weeks now since the wedding and I can't believe how right you were!
-And I'm not the only one replaying the moment - I'm still getting calls and texts from friends who lived it with me!"
+"When you told me a maid of honor speech could create a movie moment, I thought it was a sales pitch.
+It's been three weeks since the wedding and I can't believe how right you were!
+And I'm not the only one replaying the moment - I'm still getting calls and texts from friends!"

 You’ve sailed past active and passive calls to action alike and made it to the end.
 Well done!
 But the proverbial credits have rolled… so, what gives?